futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### August 28, 2017 2:28pm

+I made [some decent progress on StreamSheets this morning](https://cdn.rawgit.com/stevekrouse/futureofcoding.org/d44e9b61d5b044c3daa3ae8b4b0690a09e1fa55d/prototypes/streamsheets/index.html).
+It's now simply a table that populates with event information when you do things with your mouse over the "preview div" on the left of the page.

+I'm feeling a little daunted by all of the things that need to happen to build this prototype from a UI perspective.
+Given that so much of what I'm doing is conjectural, I worry that committing to a design and building it might take too long.
+I'm looking for a hack of some sort that will allow me to get a sense of what a working version of this *could* look like.

+From one perspective, that's what CycleJS is.
+A working version of this with no UI.
+All text.
+When I realized this, I went and watched [See the data flowing through your app](https://www.youtube.com/watch?v=R-GzJgEccEQ) which was a really impressive demo of the CycleJS devtools to get a sense of how your code works from a understanding and debugging perspective.
+However, it's not from an creation perspective, which is what I'm trying to do.
+But it seems like Andre might have this idea as well, given [this slide The Past, Present, and Future of CycleJS talk at CycleConf in 2017](https://staltz.com/cycleconf17/#/step-56) which says:

+##### Dataflow tools scenario
+* Cycle.js DevTool as an IDE
+* Push-pull FRP
+* What would be a better host language?
+* What would a CycleLang look like?

+Sounds like my next step is talking to Andre, potentially through Codementor.
+I wonder if he'd let me record the conversation for my podcast.
+What questions do I have?

+1. Pitch StreamSheets and see what he says.
+2. Ask him to help run me through how the CycleJS chrome extension builds its graph so I can use CycleJS as my compile target.
+Could it be a one-to-one mapping?
+3. Hear his ideas for "Cycle.js DevTool as an IDE"

+Great.
+I'll shoot him an email now.

 ### August 25, 2017 7:57pm

 So for some reason, probably having to due with all of the rice in the burrito bowl I had for lunch, I was super tired after I got back at 3:30 so I took a nap until 6pm.